Schwinn 270 Recumbent bike review

 Price: $649

-Item Weight: 86.6 Pounds
+Weight: 86.6 lbs

-Number of Resistance Levels: 25
+Resistance levels: 25

-Resistance Mechanism: Friction
+Resistance mechanism: Friction

-Included Standard Warranty: 10 year frame, 2 year mechanical, 1 year electrical, & 90 day labor
+Warranty: 10 year frame, 2 year mechanical, 1 year electrical, & 90 day labor

 While I’m very used to riding a stationary spin bike, I could be persuaded to switch to the Schwinn 270 recumbent bike.
 Designed for those who need a lower-impact workout, the Schwinn 270 is easy to set up and use and has many workout options, including 29 programs, to choose from so your workout will never be stale.